jasonbender-c3x/Catpilot/replit.md

 ## Project Overview

-**CatPilot** is a fully open-sourced fork of openpilot, featuring clear and concise commits and serving as a resource for the openpilot developer community.
+**CatPilot** is a fully open-sourced fork of catpilot, featuring clear and concise commits and serving as a resource for the catpilot developer community.
 This Replit project showcases **The Pound**, CatPilot's lightweight web-based interface for managing comma devices.

 **Important Note**: This is a **demo version** of The Pound running in the Replit environment.
 Full functionality requires actual comma.ai hardware (comma 3/3X device).
 The demo version provides a preview of the user interface and basic API structure.

-### What is openpilot?
+### What is catpilot?

-openpilot is an open source driver assistance system that performs:
+catpilot is an open source driver assistance system that performs:
 - Adaptive Cruise Control (ACC)
 - Automated Lane Centering (ALC)
 - Forward Collision Warning (FCW)